Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun.

 Planting: Locate this plant where it will have well-draining soil, receive full sun, and be in an area large enough for its mature size to reduce pruning.
-Having afternoon shade 4-6' (1.2-1.8m) high, which the plant can outgrow, will help getting established.
+Having afternoon shade from a 4-6' (1.2-1.8m) high wall, which the plant can outgrow, will help a young plant to get established.
 It should have good air circulation.

-Soil: This plant is very tolerant of soil types that are well drained, with pH 6.1 to 7.8 (slightly acidic to slightly alkaline).
-Fertilizer is unnecessary because this plant grows well in poor soil.
-Avoid chemical fertilizers.
+Soil: This plant is very tolerant of soil types that are well draining, with pH 6.1 to 7.8 (slightly acidic to slightly alkaline).
+Fertilizer is unnecessary.

 Water after becoming established: Deep water every 4 weeks in summer and winter, allowing for rain.
 Do not overwater in summer.
 Wet soils can result in fungal infections, especially in warm temperatures.